fhamborg/Giveme5W1H/README.md

 # Additional Information
 This section is currently subject to a major update.
 Some information may be outdated or redundant to the above information.

+## Stanford CoreNLP Server: Some information on performance
+We decided to not integrate the CoreNLP Server transparently into Giveme5W1H mainly because the CoreNLP Server takes a lot of time until the initialization of all components is finished.
+Hence, the first run of Giveme5W1H after you started the CoreNLP Server, will likely take a couple of minutes (because components in CoreNLP Server are initialized on the fly).
+So, be sure to start up the server and use it to extract 5W1Hs from multiple news articles.
+See [below](#corenlp-host) if you want to use a CoreNLP Server that is running on a remote machine or different port.

 ## Configuration
 Configurations are optional.